treeverse/lakeFS/docs/contributing.md

 After submitting your pull request, [GitHub Actions](https://github.com/treeverse/lakeFS/actions) will automatically run tests on your changes and make sure that your updated code builds and runs on Go 1.16.2.

 Check back shortly after submitting your pull request to make sure that your code passes these checks.
 If any of the checks come back with a red X, then do your best to address the errors.

+## Documentation

+Documentation of features and changes in behaviour should be included in the pull-request.
+You could create separate pull requests for documentation changes only.
+Documentation site customizations should be performed in accordance with the [Just The Docs Customization](https://pmarsceill.github.io/just-the-docs/docs/customization/) guide, which is applied during the site creation process.